MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/troubleshooting/troubleshooting-sign-in.md

 Ensure your title's service configuration is published in a development sandbox.
 You cannot sign-in to Xbox Live in a given development sandbox for a title, unless that title is published to the same sandbox.

-To publish the title to the same sandbox, see [Partner Center Documentation](../../xbox-live-service-configuration.md#sandbox-ids).
+To publish the title to the same sandbox, see the section [Sandbox IDs](../../test-release/portal-config/live-service-config-ids-mp.md#sandbox-ids) in the article "Xbox Live service configuration IDs, for Managed Partners".

-To publish your Partner Center configuration, see Partner Center Documentation: [Xbox Live service configuration for the Creators Program: Publish your Xbox Live service configuration](../../get-started-with-creators/xbox-live-service-configuration-creators.md#publish-your-xbox-live-service-configuration).
+To publish your Partner Center configuration, see the section [Publish your Xbox Live service configuration](../../test-release/portal-config/live-service-config-ids-creators.md#publish-your-xbox-live-service-configuration) in the article "Xbox Live service configuration IDs, for Creators".

 ### IDs configured incorrectly

 There are several pieces of ID required to configure your game.
-You can see more information in [Get started with Visual Studio for UWP games](../../get-started/setup-ide/managed-partners/vs-win10/get-started-with-visual-studio-and-uwp.md) or [Getting started with cross-play games](../../get-started-with-partner/get-started-with-cross-play-games.md), depending on what type of title you are creating.
+You can see more information in [Get started with Visual Studio for UWP games](../../get-started/setup-ide/managed-partners/vs-win10/get-started-with-visual-studio-and-uwp.md) or [Configuring cross-play for Xbox and Windows 10 in Partner Center](../../test-release/portal-config/live-config-cross-play-xbox-win10.md), depending on what type of title you are creating.

 Some things to watch out for are:
 * Ensure your App ID is entered into Partner Center correctly.